‘E’ COMPANY, SPECIAL RESERVE BATTALION (formed 7/2/1942) More than half of this Coy lost their lives 11 Feb 1942.

 The three columns moved forward until they were about 200 yards from the huts then all hell broke loose.
 The enemy had prepared an ambush and from the right and left flanks and in front of the native huts was pouring mortar, light automatic and small farms fire into the three columns of retreating troops.
 The three columns broke and started to intermingle.
 Control was lost.
 The main cause of this was the more numerous Indians who panicked with some gesturing with a piece of white cloth of their wish to surrender.
 One Indian waving a white flag was shot on the spot.

-This action and some vigorous commands helped restore some order and the huts to the front were attacked in a bayonet charge.
+Some vigorous commands helped restore some order and the huts to the front were attacked in a bayonet charge.

 The approaching men raked the huts with light automatic weapons to clear the enemy from their path overrunning the machine guns posts outside and killing the Japs inside with tommy gun fire.
 On passing through the huts there was still 150 yards to go until a small rise and comparative safety was reached.
 Eventually Reformatory Road was reached and the men again came under enemy light automatic fire.